-Improves flexibility of muscles and range of motion of joints
+Improves muscle tone and flexibility as well as the range of motion of joints

-Pranayama (breathing practices) calms the mind and develops lung capacity.
+Pranayama (breathing practices) strengthens the respiratory system, calms the mind

-Meditation practice soothes the nervous system, reduces stress levels, teaches acceptance.
+Meditation and mindfulness practice soothes the nervous system, reduces stress levels, teaches acceptance

 The yoga styles below are all styles I have gone to training for over the years and that I am certified to facilitate.

 I took both of my hatha yoga trainings with the Integral Yoga Institute in NYC whose founder, Swami Satchidananda, is a disciple of Sivananda Saraswati.
 He first came to the States in 1966 at the request of the artist Peter Max and eventually stayed, teaching yoga and giving spiritual talks in NYC.
 He opened the Woodstock festival in 1969 with the message of harmony, acceptance and peace he is renowned for ("Truth is one, paths are many") and in 1986 he opened the Light Of Truth Universal Shrine (LOTUS) in Yogaville, Virginia.

 Integral yoga classes combine the various branches of yoga encouraging a holistic form of practice through a sequence of warm up exercises, classical surya namaskar (sun salutation), standing/balancing postures, back bends, forward bends, cooling inversion, twisting postures, yoga nidra, pranayama and meditation.
 The postures are held for a few breaths to help the body open gently as well as allowing time to align/adjust in the postures efficiently and consciously.